How to sleep better at night, naturally

 Many conventional sleeping tablets for insomnia such as benzodiazepines and tricyclic anti-depressants actually inhibit REM [Rapid eye movement] sleep and should only ever be used short-term.

-Natural relaxants such as plant-based supplements like Pukka Herbs’ Night Time capsules will help to relax a restless body and mind as well as encourage undisturbed and refreshing sleep.
-The key ingredient in Pukka’s Night Time capsules and Night Time tea is valerian.
+Natural relaxants such as plant-based teas like Pukka Herbs’ Night Time tea will help to relax a restless body and mind as well as encourage undisturbed and refreshing sleep.
+The key ingredients in our Night Time tea are valerian and chamomile.